tshort/mdpad/yaml_usage.md

 See [yaml_usage.md](yaml_usage.md) for the Markdown for this page.

+JavaScript blocks are only one type of block available in mdpad.
 [YAML](www.yaml.org) and text blocks have a number of uses in *mdpad*, including loading scripts and loading data.
 YAML is a text format for describing nested data structures, including objects and arrays.
 A